-(Do I understand that there is no such thing as a war of ideas?
+(Do I understand that { } there is no such thing as a -- as a war of -- of ideas?
+Must be an armed conflict, is that what your position is?)

-There must be an unconflict { }?)

-Would you make -- I do not -- I'm not sure that I understand your question.
+Well, would you make su- -- I would -- do not -- I'm not sure that I understand your question.
 Ideas make for war.
-Idealists are the real war-mongers, because idealists think that their mind is divine.
+Idealists are the real war-mongers, because idealists think that they -- their mind is divine.
 And you can't argue with these people.
-A Platonist is a dangerous fellow.
-An Aristotelian equally.
-Well, they believe in the mind.
-The mind is unbreakable, you see.
-The only person you can deal with is the man who is willing to change his mind.
+Platonist is a dangerous fellow.
+An Aristotelian equally well.
+They believe in the mind.
+So you -- the -- the mind is unbreakable, you see.
+The only person you can deal with is a man who is willing to change his mind.
 Now any man who is a philosopher can't do that, you see, if he has one philosophy.
 If he has many, that's of course better.
 So ideals make for war.
 That's perfectly true.
-So the fewer such idealists we have, the fewer wars we have.
+So the fewer such i- -- idealists we have, the fewer wars we have.
 The -- Moscow is certainly -- these are ideologists, aren't they?
-So that's the danger, that's the impenetrable thing about them.
+So that's the -- the danger, that's the impenetrable thing about them.
 They are Platonists.

-'''

-(Or the power of { }.)
+(Or the power of {a ballot}.)

 Pardon me?

-(Or the power of { }.)
+(Or the power of {a ballot}.)

-Oh, that's only true of { }.
+Oh, that's only true of Brooklyn, I think.

-'''

-(Dr. Huessy, would you care to comment, if you would, I think, in keeping with the finale of the lecture, appropos of your statement that the new era will herald a -- the necessity for a dialogue between the East and the West.
+(Dr. Huessy, would you care to comment, if you would, I think, in keeping with the finale of the lecture, apropos of your statement that the new era will herald a -- the necessity for a -- a dialogue between the East and the West.
 And by your words, it would seem that the possibility of discussing any element of capital and labor has vanished with the last century and certainly with the wars that have passed.
-The religious issue is certainly not one that would receive an amenable ear, at any rate, in the East.
+The religious issue is certainly not one that would receive an amenable ear, at any rate, in the -- in the East.
 Would you care to say any word as how one could begin the dialogue.
-We have the problem, say, Winston Churchill says he wants to go to Moscow.
+We have the problem, say, Winston

+Churchill says he wants to go to Moscow.
 But what will he say when he gets there?
-What words do you speak, what language do you speak?
+Wher- -- what words do you speak, what language do you speak?
 There are no values.)